 - 3 hours of project-based research (ENGR 7010, Project-Focused Masters Research).

 For the M.S. non-thesis option, the program of study will include course work that is consistent with specific degree and emphasis area requirements that is approved by the program’s Graduate Director (Dr. XQ Wang).
 Each student is required to complete a three-credit-hour Master’s project (ENGR 7010) under the supervision of the faculty project advisor.
 The student needs to identify an appropriate graduate faculty in his/her degree program to serve as faculty project advisor for his/her Master’s project.
-To receive the M.S. degree under the non-thesis option, each student should prepare a project plan at the beginning of his/her Master’s project for the faculty project advisor’s approval, then follow the project plan to successfully finish the Master’s project, and finally submit a written Master’s project report for the faculty project advisor’s approval.
+In collaboration with their faculty mentor, students must define a project that is both well-structured and feasible within a single semester.
+Students are expected to dedicate 5-10 hours per week to the project.
+The project should focus on a topic relevant to civil, environmental, agricultural, or mechanical engineering, leading to a tangible outcome, such as the design of an engineering component, analysis of design alternatives, data analysis and interpretation, development of software, or a similar product.
+As part of the project requirements, students must submit a project report that adheres to the formatting guidelines of the MS thesis.
+The report should be submitted to the faculty mentor, the ECAM graduate coordinator, and the CENGR graduate office.

 Students elect their MS option at the start of their programs.
 In the event a student wishes to change their degree option during their program, the student must request a change in degree objective.
 Students successfully petitioning to change their previously elected MS option must 1) complete at least two full-time semesters in their new option before they are eligible for graduation, 2) adequately complete any prior work to which they committed or for which they were supported under assistantship in their prior option, and 3) after option change start and complete either the MS project requirement (ENGR 7010) or MS thesis research requirement (ENGR 7000/7010, 7300).
 Only students in the thesis option are eligible for the College assistantship support.